KxSystems/docs/docs/ml/automl/ug/index.md

 `.automl.new`

-: Using a previously fit model and set of instructions derived from `.automl.run`, return predicted values for new tabular data.
+: Using a previously fit model along with the date and time from a previous execution of `.automl.run`, return predicted values for new tabular data.

 Both of these functions are modifiable by a user to suit specific use cases and have been designed where possible to cover a wide range of functional options and to be extensible to a users needs.
 Details regarding all available modifications which can be made are outlined in the [advanced section](options.md).